 Behavior interventions are an integral part of the preventative strategies designed to support students through a three-tiered system of primary, secondary and tertiary plans of prevention.
 Tier I, or the primary prevention, utilizes school-wide procedures as a basic level of behavioral support for all students in all settings in the school.
 Tier II and III reveal additional support through a secondary prevention or targeted group support plan.
-This course will center its behavior interventions on the RTI or Response to Intervention plans the state of Tennessee now utilizes in its classrooms.
-This course will present the practices for supporting students who require the highest most intensive level of individualized support within a school-wide system.
-This includes a) describing the features of the intensive level of support for individual students b) procedures currently being used to provide comprehensive supports to high need students, and c) strategies for addressing challenges to the implementation of intensive individual supports.
-No field service requirement for this class.
+This course will present practices for supporting students who require the highest most intensive level of individualized support within a school-wide system.
+This includes: a) describing the features of the intensive level of support for individual students; b) procedures currently used to provide comprehensive supports to high need students, and c) strategies for addressing challenges to the implementation of intensive individual supports.
+Additionally, preservice teachers will conduct a functional behavioral assessment and create and implement a behavior modification project.
+This course requires 10 hours of field experience/observations in a public school setting.
 Prerequisites: ED 110, ED 201, PY 231 (Fall)